Programs For U.S. Teachers

 Opportunities for K-12 Teachers from the United States and Abroad

-- The Fulbright Distinguished Awards in Teaching Program sends U.S. teachers abroad and brings international teachers to the United States for a semester to pursue individual projects, conduct research, and lead master classes or seminars.
+- The Fulbright Distinguished Awards in Teaching Semester Research Program sends U.S. teachers abroad for three to six months to pursue individual projects, conduct research, and share their expertise with local teachers and students.

-- Teachers for Global Classrooms provides U.S. teachers with the opportunity to globalize their classrooms, schools and communities.
+- The Fulbright Teachers for Global Classrooms Program provides U.S. teachers with the opportunity to globalize their classrooms, schools and communities.
 Teachers participate in an on-line course, a global education symposium in Washington, D.C. and then take part in two-to-three week field experiences abroad.

 - Fulbright-Hays Seminars Abroad--Bilateral Projects, sponsored by the U.S. Department of Education, provides short-term study and travel seminars abroad for U.S. educators in the social sciences and humanities.